PolyArch/cs259/hws/nmru-tut.md

         system.cpu[i].dcache.tags = NMRU()
 ```

 The changeset to add all of the NMRU code can be found here: [nmru-patch]({{site.baseurl}}/hws/nmru-patch).
-You can apply this patch by using hg qimport.
+You can apply this patch by using git am.